 The Journal is the official publication of the New Zealand College of Midwives and is aimed at both a national and international audience.
 It focuses on research about midwifery issues and women’s health, within a continuity of midwifery care framework.

 The Journal is double-blind peer reviewed and uses electronic, article-based publishing to provide open access to all papers as they are published.
-It is then printed in full in December each year and circulated to all College members and subscribers.
+Each issue encompasses a calendar year and is published online in full once it has been completed.
+Journal papers are also disseminated to College members.

 Readership includes midwives, student midwives, midwifery managers and educators, allied health professionals and consumers with an interest in pregnancy and childbearing.

-It is indexed in the CINAHL (Cumulative Index to Nursing and Allied Health Literature) database, increasing visibility and access for a global audience.
+It is indexed in the Cumulative Index to Nursing and Allied Health Literature database (CINAHL), increasing visibility and access for a global audience.

 - to promote women’s health issues as they relate to childbearing women and their families